vikas9dev/spring-ai/docs/06-tool-calling-in-action---giving-llms-the-power-to-do-things_combined.md

 First, we'll invoke a REST API *without* tool calling.

-📌 **Example:** Asking "Tell me about notice period" returns "The minimum notice period for resignation is 36 days."
+📌 **Example:** Asking "Tell me about notice period" returns "The minimum notice period for resignation is 36 days." `curl --location 'http://localhost:8080/api/rag/document/chat?message=What%20are%20the%20working%20hours%3F' \
+--header 'username: testUser12'`

-In the console logs, the response from the LM has `finish_reason: stop`.
+In the console logs, the response from the LM has `finishReason: STOP` inside the `result` -> `metadata`.
 This is because the LM could answer the question directly using the provided document information, without needing any tools.

 Now, let's examine the tool calling scenario.